-Your people are your greatest assets, therefore ensuring the wellbeing of those staff, is like ensuring a car is well maintained in order to continue to get performance out of it and prevent it from breaking down.
+Your staff are your greatest assets.
+Therefore ensuring the wellbeing of those staff is like ensuring a car is well maintained in order to continue to get performance out of it and prevent it from breaking down.
 Wear and tear take their toll.

 Stress policy in schools

-Schools have introduced a new stress policy as they realise that staff are struggling to cope with the demands of day to day work, as well as short term pressures and external situations.
-All of these are all having an impact on the staff, and therefore the quality of learning for students, not to mention the bottom line for the school (covering absent teachers is an expense they could do without.)
+Schools have introduced a new stress policy.
+It has been noted that staff are struggling to cope with the demands of day to day work.
+As well as short term pressures and external situations.
+All of these are having an impact on the staff, and therefore the quality of learning for students.
+Not to mention the bottom line for the school.
+After all, covering absent teachers is an expense they could do without.

 Stress and your business

 - What is the cost of absence due to stress related illness in your company…?